Volunteer Notetaking Q & A

 Q: My notetaker’s notes are perfect: why do I need to go to class?

-A: Receiving great notes does not relieve you of your responsibility to go to class, actively participate, and learn.
+A: Receiving great notes does not relieve you of your responsibility to go to class.
 If you stop attending class, SAS may suspend your notetaking services until you resume.

 Q: Can I introduce myself to my notetakers?

 A: Yes, but it is not mandatory.
-Some students prefer that their notetakers know who they are; and some notetakers want to meet the person they are helping.
+If you wish to communicate with your notetaker, contact the Notetaking Coordinator.
+Some students prefer that their notetakers know who they are, and some notetakers want to meet the person they are helping.
 If you have met your notetakers, be polite and appreciative of their help throughout the semester.
-For example, after an exam, say: “That list of terms in the notes was a lifesaver” or “I am really glad you marked ___.”
-These comments express that the efforts are appreciated and should be continued.
-If you are using volunteer notetakers, expressions of appreciation encourage the students to volunteer again in the future.

 A: No. The notes are provided for your use only and should not be shared.